quarkslab/qbindiff/doc/source/params.rst

     \end{cases}

 Epsilon
 -------

-[TODO]
+..
+TODO write the section ^^

+This is epsilon relaxation.
+Refer to the Elie Mengin's :download:`thesis <_static/thesis.pdf>` to know more about it.

 Tradeoff
 --------

-QBinDiff relies on two aspects of a binary/graph: either the **similarity** (between functions or nodes) or the **structure** provided by the *Function Call Graph*, also known as the **topology** of the binary.
+QBinDiff relies on two aspects of a binary/graph: either the **similarity** (between functions or nodes) or the **structure** provided by the *Call Graph*, also known as the **topology** of the binary.

 The **similarity** is computed with a distance over a linear combination of several :ref:`features <features>` that usually depend on the function attributes.
 On the contrary, the **structure** is directly linked on the underlying graphs that come from the binary.

-The *tradeoff parameter* is the weight associated to the importance we give to the similarity or the structure.
-If the tradeoff is equal to 0, then we rely exclusively on the structure to diff our binaries, if instead it's equal to 1, then we rely exclusively on the similarity.
+The *tradeoff parameter* is the weight associated to the importance to give to the similarity or the structure.
+If the tradeoff is equal to 0, then the algorithm relies exclusively on the topology to diff the binaries.
+If instead it's equal to 1, then solely the similarity is used.

 ..  warning::